Koenkk/zigbee2mqtt.io/docs/devices/WXCJKG11LM.md

 ## Notes

 ### Pairing Instructions
-Press and hold the button on the backside of the device until the blue light starts blinking, release it and the pairing should begin.
+Press and hold the button on the backside of the device until the blue light starts blinking; release it, and the pairing should begin.

 ### Binding
-By default the switch is bound to the coordinator but this device can also be used to directly control other lights and switches in the network.
+By default, the device is bound to the coordinator, but it can also be used to directly control other lights and switches in the network (see [guide on binding](https://www.zigbee2mqtt.io/guide/usage/binding.html)).

-First unbind it from the coordinator, then you can bind it to any other device or group. (see ../guide/usage/binding.md )
+Note that this device can only be bound to one device or group at a time.

-Now change the operation mode of the device, by default it is in `event` mode, but when binding we need to change it to `command` mode.
+For proper commands, you will need to change the operation mode of the device; by default, it is in `event` mode, but when binding, we need to change it to `command` mode.
-To do this send to `zigbee2mqtt/FRIENDLY_NAME/set` payload `{"operation_mode": "command"}`, right before doing this make sure to wakeup the device.
+To do this, send the `{"operation_mode": "command"}` payload to `zigbee2mqtt/FRIENDLY_NAME/set` (or use the `operation_mode` parameter in the GUI).
+Right before doing this, make sure to wake up the device.

 As the device is sleeping by default, you need to wake it up after sending the bind/unbind command by pressing the reset button once.